1. It’s not the lush whale population or the midnight sun. It’s that Iceland can trace their linage to the first settlers.

 Money

-Icleandic Krona (ISK) is the currency.
-However, euro is accepted in most places (supermarkets, restaurants, shops, etc…) and the return is given in Icelandic krona.
-Please keep in mind that due to the recent financial crisis, Icelandic Krona has lost its value and isn’t accepted outside Iceland.
+Icelandic Krona (ISK) the currency.
+However, Euro is accepted in most places such as supermarkets, restaurants, and shops.
+They take your euros and give you back Icelandic krona.Please keep in mind that due to the recent financial crisis, Icelandic Krona has lost its value and isn’t accepted outside Iceland.
 Use all the money or exchange back into euro or dollars before leaving the country.

 Sample Costs

 Iceland is an expensive country.
 I heard and read that prices went down after the 2008 financial crisis, but it was not enough.
 I can’t imagine the price tags before Iceland went under.
+The exchange rate at the time of my trip: 1 € = 165 ISK

 Food

-Guidebooks
+Iceland Travel Guidebooks

 I bought two guidebooks before the trip: Frommer and Globetrotters.
 I like Globetrotters because it has a lot of colored photos of Iceland, almost on every page.
 The limitation of the Lonely Planet is that it has only a few pages in the middle with representative pictures of the destinations, and you have to search for images online, doubling the effort.
 I bought Frommer’s guide, Kindle version, later on, as I thought it would have more detailed information about the country.
 Both guidebooks are more tourist-oriented listing only things to see, to do, where to eat, basic facts about the country which are probably enough for many people.
 I expected to read more on historical and current events to have an understanding of the people and the nation.
-In this aspect, the Lonely Planet and Rough guide usually shine.
+In this aspect, the Lonely Planet and Rough Guide usually shine.

 Photos